digimangos-gateixeira-workshop/shopping-list-api/README.md

 This file exports a function `setRoutes` which sets up the routes for the shopping list API.
 It maps the CRUD operations to the corresponding methods in the `ItemController`.

-### `src/services/azureStorageService.ts`

-This file exports a class `AzureStorageService` which handles the interaction with Azure Storage.
-It includes methods such as `connect`, `addItem`, `getItem`, `updateItem`, and `deleteItem` to perform CRUD operations on the shopping list items in Azure Storage.

 ### `src/app.ts`

 This file is the entry point of the application.
 It creates an instance of the Express app, sets up middleware, and registers the item routes.

-### `src/config/azureConfig.ts`

-This file exports an object `azureConfig` which contains the configuration settings for connecting to Azure Storage.

 ### `tsconfig.json`